Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 “Know that he is near”

-Today, we recall how, at the beginning of the liturgical year, the Church prepared us for the first arrival of Christ that brings the salvation to us.
-Two weeks before the end of the year, the Church prepares us for the second coming, when the last and definitive word about each one of us will be said.
+Today we recall how, at the beginning of the liturgical year, the Church prepared us for the first coming of Christ who brings us salvation.
+Two weeks from the end of the year, she prepares us for the second coming, the one in which the final and definitive word will be pronounced over each one of us.

-Bearing in mind the immediacy of this judgment we ought to know how to become strict judges, not of the others, but of ourselves.
-We must avoid the snare of self justification, of the relativism or of the idea that “I do not see it like that”...
-Jesus Christ offers himself to us through the Church and, with Him, the means and resources to avoid that this universal judgment may be the day of our doom, instead of the day when, at long last, the most hidden truths of the conflicts that have so much tormented men will be brought to light.
+Faced with the immediacy of this judgment, we must learn to become severe judges, not of others, but of ourselves.
+We must not fall into the trap of self-justification, relativism or “I don’t see it that way”...
+Jesus Christ gives us through the Church and, with Him, the means and resources so that this universal judgment is not the day of our condemnation, but a very interesting spectacle, in which, at last, the most hidden truths of the conflicts that have so tormented men will be made public.

-The Church announces we have a Savior, Christ, our Lord.
-Let us have fewer fears and be more coherent in our behavior with what we believe!
-“When we come into God's presence, we shall be asked two things, whether we were in the Church, and whether we worked in the Church.
-Everything else is worthless” (Card.
-J.H.
-Newman).
-The Church not only teaches how to die, but also how to live to be able to rise.
-Because what it preaches is not its message, but the message from God, whose word is the source of all life.
-Only from that hope can we serenely face the judgment of God.
+The Church announces that we have a savior, Christ, the Lord.
+Less fear and more coherence in our actions with what we believe!
+St. J.H.
+Newman said ”When we come into God's presence, we shall be asked two things, whether we were in the Church, and whether we worked in the Church.
+Everything else is worthless.”
+The Church does not only teach us a way of dying, but a way of living in order to be resurrected.
+For what she preaches is not her message, but that of the One whose word is the source of life.
+Only from this hope will we face God's judgment with serenity.